Low Carb Octopus and Celery Salad is an Italian Classic starter dish that is super tasty yet simplicity in itself!

 And here is my low carb octopus and celery salad, ready and yummy!

 What can I say.
 Octopus and celery are a match made in heaven.
 A bit like salmon and asparagus.
 If you don’t care about low carb, add some chunks of boiled potatoes and I promise you will be in heaven.

 - rinse octopus under cold running water and place it in a large pot, then add enough cold water for the octopus to be submerged.

 - cover with lid and place on high heat.

 - when water starts to boil, turn heat down and let it simmer for 40 mins.

-- when 40 mins are up, remove the octopus immediately and set aside to cool down.
+- when 40 mins are up, remove the octopus immediately and set it aside to cool.

-- juice the lemon and strain into a glass. add 100 ml extra virgin olive oil and blend well. add salt and pepper to taste.
+- juice the lemon and strain it into a glass, then blend in extra virgin olive oil; add salt and pepper to taste.

-- mix well. adjust salt and pepper and serve with lemon wedges and some celery leaves.
+- mix well, adjust seasoning to taste, and serve with lemon wedges and reserved celery leaves.

 Metric kitchen scales are an inexpensive yet invaluable gadget to ensure accurate measurement of ingredients.
 Store them upright in a cupboard or over your worktop and they'll only take up a tiny bit of space.
 Click HERE for the ones I use.
 For U.S. option click HERE.